Forthcoming & Recent Publications

-Some of Jehanne’s poems are forthcoming in Copper Nickel, Birmingham Poetry Review, Southern Review, and Southwest Review.
+Some of Jehanne’s new poems and essays are forthcoming in The Southern Review, Alaska Quarterly Review, Ploughshares, and Subtropics.

 Works-in-Progress: The Brief Temple Taken Down, Frivolity: A Defense, and The Wounded Line: A Guide to Writing Poems of Trauma

 Jehanne is now working on a new collection, The Brief Temple Taken Down, which considers the relationship between the health of the body and the health of the body politic.
 Poems from The Naturalist have been published or are forthcoming in Alaska Quarterly Review, The Southern Review, and Ploughshares.